apiflask/apiflask/docs/usage.md

     return {'message': 'created'}, 201
 ```

-You just need to pass the schema class to `@input` decorator.
+You just need to pass the schema class to the `@input` decorator.
 When a request
 was received, APIFlask will validate the request body against the schema.

-If the validation passed, the data will be inject to the view
+If the validation passed, the data will be injected into the view
 function as a positional argument in the form of `dict`.
 Otherwise,
-an error response with the detail of validation result will be returned.
+an error response with the detail of the validation result will be returned.

-If you want mark the input with deffierent location, you can pass a `location`
+If you want to mark the input with a different location, you can pass a `location`
 argument for `@input()` decorator, the value can be:

 - Request JSON body: `'json'` (default)